Neutron-neutral particle mixing and its observable consequences: Conclusion

 In the scenario where the neutral particle oscillation is type-\RomanNumeralCaps{2}, we analyze the testable implications on masses and lifetimes.
-The $n$-$\bar{n}$ oscillation induced by the $n$-$\eta$ mixing gives rise to two mass eigenstates, which is predicted to have different lifetimes.
-One mass eigenstate ($N_1$) is predominantly composed of neutron state and the other one ($N_2$) is predominantly composed of anti-neuron state.
-The constraint imposed by the searches for the $n$-$\bar{n}$ oscillations on the lifetime difference is predicted to be as large as $1.85 \times 10^{-3}$ s, which may be within the detectable regions of future experiments.
-In the SM, the commonly recognized neutrons, which almost inclusively decay into electron, proton, and antineutrino through the $\beta$-decay process ($n \rightarrow pe^{-}\bar{\nu}_e$) \cite{zyla2020review}, might not be necessarily mass eigenstates in the presence of exotic interactions and thus might not be described properly in the standard treatment of the SM.
-For example, in the presence of $n$-$\eta$ mixing, a commonly recognized neutron may not be a mass eigenstate and thus may not have a definite lifetime.
-Furthermore, in this scenario, we also explore the compatibility between the interpretation of the neutron lifetime anomaly and the interpretation of the $n$-$\bar{n}$ oscillation experiments in connection with the $n$-$\eta$ mixing.
-If the lifetime of $\eta$ satisfies the condition $\tau_{\eta} \lesssim 2.0 \times 10^{-3}$ s, the interpretations of the two types of experiments using the same $n$-$\eta$ mixing can be consistent.
-In this manner, the neutron lifetime anomaly can be explained in a direct and simple way, which is similar to the explanation for the solar neutrino problem \cite{ahmad2001measurement}.
+The $n$-$\bar{n}$ oscillation induced by the $n$-$\eta$ mixing gives rise to two mass eigenstates, which are predicted to have different masses and lifetimes.
+One mass eigenstate ($N_1$) is predominantly composed of neutron state ($n$) and the other one ($N_2$) is predominantly composed of anti-neuron state ($\bar{n}$).
+The constraint imposed by the experimental searches for the $n$-$\bar{n}$ oscillations on the lifetime difference is predicted to be as large as $1.84 \times 10^{-3}$ s, which may be within the detectable regions of future experiments.
+In the SM, the commonly recognized neutrons, which almost inclusively decay into electron, proton, and antineutrino through the $\beta$-decay process ($n \rightarrow pe^{-}\bar{\nu}_e$) \cite{zyla2020review}, might not necessarily be mass eigenstates in the presence of exotic interactions and thus might not be described properly in the conventional treatment of the SM.
+For example, in the presence of the $n$-$\eta$ mixing, a commonly recognized neutron, which is created through the weak and strong interactions, might not be a mass eigenstate and thus might not have a well-defined lifetime.
+In this case, we could explore the compatibility between the interpretation of the neutron lifetime anomaly and the interpretation of the $n$-$\bar{n}$ oscillation experiments in connection with the $n$-$\eta$ mixing.
+If the lifetime of $\eta$ satisfies the condition: $\tau_{\eta} \lesssim 2.0 \times 10^{-3}$ s, a unified interpretation of the two types of experiments based on the same $n$-$\eta$ mixing can be suggested.
+In this manner, the neutron lifetime anomaly can be explained in a direct and simple way.

+In both scenarios, the bounds on the mass of the color multiplet bosons depend on the size of the coupling constants, whereas some bounds on the coupling constants imposed by the FCNC measurements can be more restrictive than the typical values we choose.
+In this case, a balance between all the experimental constraints needs to be considered.
+We could adjust the mass of $\eta$ so that our results are consistent with the FCNC constraints as well as with the results of the direct searches for the color multiplet bosons at the LHC.
+In order to satisfy all the constraints, the mass of $\eta$ should be close to the mass of the neutron and thus cannot be randomly chosen.